dbriggs2/Monthly-Budget-Manager/README.md

 TODO: Add in bootstrap to improve UI

-      Add in functionality to delete budget summary Add in functionality to read from text files for fixed income and expenses Add in graphing capabilties
+TODO: Add in functionality to delete budget summary

+TODO: Add in functionality to read from text files for fixed income and expenses

+TODO: Add in graphing capabilties